linuxus/worker-safety/README.md

 **Important**: It's highly critical for the lab rest of the lab until this model is created.

+6. Once you've confirmed that the object-detection model has been created delete the recently created project.
+    - Click on *Projects* on the left navigation and select the project name (example: lab1-object-detection)
+    - Click on the Delete button on the top right hand side

 ### Setup IAM Role for Cloud Lambda <a id="cloudiamrole"></a>

 1. Go to IAM in AWS Console at https://console.aws.amazon.com/iam